All Episodes

 Not to the extent that you've talked about this William Jefferson.

-The guy broke the law, he's not above the law.
+The guy broke the law.

 Yes.